damienleroux/react-redux-universal-hot-example/README.md

 ## About
 Test React Redux Universal Hot Example with react-i18next through url **http://localhost:3000/?lng=ko** or  **http://localhost:3000/?lng=ko** after having launched `npm run dev`.

-I used what [simpleblack](https://github.com/simpleblack/react-redux-universal-hot-example) did on the same original repo.
+I used what [simpleblack](https://github.com/simpleblack/react-redux-universal-hot-example) did on the same original repo an include more recent version for some modules.
 Thank to him!

 This is a starter boilerplate app I've put together using the following technologies: